nickmmark/immune-phenotyping/README.md

 - **PCA** (true or false) -
 - **eta** (learning rate) - controls how much the weights are adjusted at each iteration.
 Optimally set at 7% the number of cells being mapped into tSNE space.

-Hyperparameter tuning requires some experimentation.
-I recommend downsampling the dataset to 10,000 events while optimizing the parameters.
+Hyperparameter tuning requires experimentation.
+I recommend downsampling the dataset to 10,000 events while optimizing the parameters to save time.

 In this example, we can see that t-Distributed Stochastic Neighbor Embedding demonstrates overlapping immune cell populations in paired NSCLC and lung samples.
 Specifically, we can see that there are similar/overlapping immune cell populations in both the lung and tumor populations.
 ![Another example using different samples](https://github.com/nickmmark/immune-phenotyping/blob/master/figures/27-Jul-2017-Layout.png)